Shaydu/carthorse/docs/requirements/database-schema.md

 With the migration from SQLite/SpatiaLite to PostgreSQL/PostGIS, we now have the ability to enforce strict data integrity constraints at the database level.
 This ensures that all trail data is complete, valid, and consistent.

+## Geometry Storage Format

+- All geometry columns (e.g., trails.geometry) are stored as binary spatial objects (WKB) in the database.
+- WKT (Well-Known Text) is only used for conversion at import/export boundaries or for debugging/validation.
+- All queries and constraints operate on the binary geometry type; use ST_AsText(geometry) or AsText(geometry) for WKT conversion if needed.

 ## Key Constraints Implemented

 ### 1. NOT NULL Constraints